 The ship was later sold to a Portuguese company, and in 1895 the Cutty Sark became the Ferreira.
 She was sold again twenty years later and renamed the Maria do Amparo.
 However, Wilfred Dowman, a retired shipowner who had witnessed the Cutty Sark outpacing a steamship, was determined to bring the ship back to its native land.
 He purchased the Cutty Sark in 1922 and restored it.
 After his death, the Cutty Sark was used as a training ship for more than two decades.
 In 1954, the ship was moved into dry dock, where she remains today.
 It opened to the public three years later.

 A Museum Ship

 Visitors to the Cutty Sark in Greenwich can now enjoy the ship’s status as a museum ship.
 Tended by the Cutty Sark Trust, the vessel is a wonderful testament to the fine ship building of the nineteenth century and attracts tons of visitors who can get an idea of what life must have been on board of a clipper ship.
 There is also a unique collection of more than eighty ships’ figureheads on display at the museum.

 Fire damage and Restoration

 The ship suffered a devastating fire in May 2007 during restoration, though some of it was spared because important parts had been taken off-site for repairs.
-After a five year long, £50 million restoration project the nineteenth century museum ship was reopened again on April 25, 2012 by Queen Elisabeth II.
-The site was also modernised and the ship was raised more than three meters (11ft) into the air, allowing vistitors to walk under the hull of the ship.
+After a five-year-long, £50 million restoration project, the nineteenth-century museum ship was reopened again on April 25, 2012, by Queen Elisabeth II.
+The site was also modernized, and the ship was raised more than three meters (11ft) into the air, allowing visitors to walk under the hull of the ship.